kamil-solski/Food101_MLOps-Lvl_1/README.md

 This project was initially inspired by Daniel Bourke's PyTorch Deep Learning series (https://github.com/mrdbourke/pytorch-deep-learning.git).
 While the overall system, pipeline design, and MLOps integrations are original and significantly expanded, one early notebook in this repository was adapted from concepts and patterns explored in his tutorials.

 In this project we will deal with real-time inference (because we expect low latency predictions).
 Even though it is not continuous real-time inference (with no downtime like in monitoring systems), it is still considered real-time.
 Even if user provides with two or more photos, if model process requests one by one and retrun immediately predictions for each, it is still real-time inference.
 It is impossible to design an entire system in your head.
 Many functions and decisions regarding implementation are made during the course of the project, so it is worth starting from the ground up.
-In this course we will learn how to create and design AI systems in three levels of complexity:
+In this course we will learn how to create and design AI systems in three levels of complexity.
+Why this way?
+The more you delve into the complexity of AI systems, the more you realize the trade-offs involved.
+Like it is not necessarily a bad thing, but it will have consequences that will become apparent later on, so you need to be aware of them (for example log with onnx and then register or leave pytorch format for registry and convert during inference run).
+By starting with simpler solutions, you will be able to grasp what it is all about, ask questions, and adopt optimal implementation strategies.

 * Level 1 (foundational pipeline):
   - The skeleton of AI system - how system works?